:::

 10.2.
 Document control

 10.2.3.
-The laboratory must ensure that:
+The accredited member must ensure that:

 (b) documents are periodically reviewed and, where necessary, revised to ensure continuing suitability and compliance with applicable requirements